flyteorg/flyte/docs/deployment/configuration/performance.rst

 The Kube client config controls the request throughput from FlytePropeller to the Kube API server.
 These requests may include creating/monitoring Pods or creating/updating FlyteWorkflow CRDs to track workflow execution.
 The `default configuration provided by K8s <https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client/config#GetConfigWithContext>`__ results in very conservative rate-limiting.
 FlytePropeller provides a default configuration that may offer better performance.
 However, if your workload involves larger scales (e.g., >5k fanout dynamic or map tasks, >8k concurrent workflows, etc.,) the kube-client rate limiting config may still contribute to a noticeable drop in performance.
 Increasing the ``qps`` and ``burst`` values may help alleviate back pressure and improve FlytePropeller performance.
-The default kube-client config applied to Propeller is as follows:
+The following is an example kube-client config applied to Propeller:

 .. code-block:: yaml

     propeller:
       kube-client-config:
         qps: 100 # Refers to max rate of requests (queries per second) to kube-apiserver
-        burst: 25 # refers to max burst rate.
+        burst: 120 # refers to max burst rate.
         timeout: 30s # Refers to timeout when talking with the kube-apiserver

 .. note::

-   In the previous example, the kube-apiserver will accept ``100`` queries before blocking any query.
-Every second, ``25`` more queries will be accepted.
+   In the previous example, the kube-apiserver will accept ``100`` queries per second, temporariliy admitting up to ``120`` before blocking any subsequent query.
 A query blocked for ``30s`` will timeout.

 It is worth noting that the Kube API server tends to throttle requests transparently.
 This means that even increasing the allowed frequency of API requests (e.g., increasing FlytePropeller workers or relaxing Kube client config rate-limiting), there may be steep performance decreases for no apparent reason.
 While it's possible to easily monitor Kube API saturation using system-level metrics like CPU, memory and network usage; it's recommended to look at kube-apiserver-specific metrics like ``workqueue_depth`` which can assist in identifying whether throttling is to blame.
 Unfortunately, there is no one-size-fits-all solution here, and customizing these parameters for your workload will require trial and error.